 Both James’ “inside-out” perspective and Maxwell’s elucidation of the variance vs. process perspective have helped me understand more clearly how qualitative and quantitative methodologies help us discover what is “real” in different ways.
 Fricke’s chapter further illuminated the methodologies unique contributions to the discovery process.
 Qualitative inquiry can help uncover meaning, can capture what is unique contextually, or can unveil what would be hidden from a quantitative perspective.
 However, quantitative data can also unveil aspects of reality that qualitative methodology would miss.
 Both methods can work together to help us uncover what is real.
 So, for example, we might need to qualitatively investigate the perceptions of each blind man in order to begin to uncover the elements of what constitutes this new creature, but quantitatively gather the qualitative data from many blind men in order to begin to discover the essence of “elephant”.

 The realist paradigm perspective allows me to choose the methodology which will best uncover the aspect of reality I am investigating.
 Like the Blind Men and the Elephant example I used above, there indeed can be a interactive dialogue between the data uncovered by both methodologies.
 Quantitative methods can certainly be used to help further define what the “essences” are that can then be generalized, but they also can be used to come up with the beginnings of new definitions or concepts.
 Qualitative methods can be used to not only uncover meanings, but can also be used to uncover data which is contextually unique.
 The realist paradigm requires that the researcher acknowledges that all inquiry results, whether quantitative or qualitative, uncover only part of what is real.
 There is always a limited and subjective perspective, regardless of the methodology.
-This, of course leads to the validity threats of bias, and subjectivity, but these threats are acknowledged by the realist, and therefore accounted for when using whatever method is the researcher finds most suitable.
+This, of course leads to the validity threats of bias, and subjectivity, but these threats are acknowledged by the realist, and therefore accounted for dealt with?
+No validity threat can be absolutely ruled out when using whatever method is the researcher finds most suitable.

 The realist mixed method researcher, therefore, will not present data that is either qualitatively or quantitatively obtained as if it is objective and complete truth.
 Neither will this researcher choose a method because it is pragmatically more persuasive, but will continue to gather and investigate reality via a dialogue between methods that will best uncover what is real.
 Grounded upon what is known, and in search of what still needs to be uncovered, this researcher will choose the methods that best help answer the burning question.
 The realist researcher, however, will understand that no matter how scrupulously the studies are constructed and presented, answered questions will only produce more questions, and reality uncovered will only be partial.

+Kim:

+This is an excellent reflection on your paradigm views, and I think your stance will be very conducive to mixed method research.
+The only place where I differ significantly is the idea of “essences.”
+See my paper on Diversity and methodology.

+Grade: A

 References